troylusty/packard/README.md

   <h5>Packard is a simple RSS aggregator meant to allow you to take a quick glance at what's occurring in topics you care about.</h5>
 </div>

+This is my first attempt at making something with Rust so that I may learn alongside creating something that I personally find useful.

 ![Demo](https://github.com/user-attachments/assets/651365e9-6549-4924-8d85-967397bfcbb3)

 ## Configuration